Asia's Infrastructure Development: A New Era of Growth

 Construction Market Expansion

-The Asia Pacific construction market is expected to reach $6.96 trillion by 2033, rising from $3.88 trillion in 2025, at a CAGR of 7.57%.
+The Asia Pacific construction market is expected to reach $6.96 trillion by 2033, rising from $3.88 trillion in 2025.
+This growth represents a CAGR of 7.57%.
 China accounts for 32.2% of the Asia Pacific construction market share in 2024, while India captures 18.3%.

 Cross-Border Connectivity Projects